All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Data Analysis: Reliance of Criminal Recidivism Prediction Models on Race and Sex

 We focus here on the issue of transparency, which takes an important role in the recent debate about the proprietary recidivism prediction tool COMPAS \citep{propublica2016_how_we_analyzed_COMPAS,washington_post2016_computer_bias_not_clear}.
 While COMPAS is known to not rely explicitly on race, there is concern that it may rely implicitly on race via proxies\textendash variables statistically dependent with race (see further discussion in Section \ref{sec:Concluding-discussion}).

-Our goal is to identify bounds for how much COMPAS relies on different covariate subsets, either implicitly or explicitly.
-We analyze a public dataset of defendants from Broward County, Florida, in which COMPAS scores have been recorded \citep{propublica2016_how_we_analyzed_COMPAS}.
-Within this dataset, we only included defendants measured as African-American or Caucasian (3,373 in total) due to sparseness in the remaining categories.
+Our goal is to identify bounds for how much COMPAS relies on different covariate subsets, either implicitly or explicitly, under certain assumptions (defined below).
+We analyze a public data set of defendants from Broward County, Florida, in which COMPAS scores have been recorded \citep{propublica2016_how_we_analyzed_COMPAS}.
+Within this data set, we only included defendants measured as African-American or Caucasian (3,373 in total) due to sparseness in the remaining categories.
 The outcome of interest ($Y$) is the COMPAS violent recidivism score.
 Of the available covariates, we consider three variables which we refer to as ``admissible'': an individual's age, their number of priors, and an indicator of whether the current charge is a felony.
 We also consider two variables which we refer to as ``inadmissible'': an individual's race and sex.
 Our labels of ``admissible'' and ``inadmissible'' are not intended to be legally precise\textendash indeed, the boundary between these types of labels is not always clear (see Section \ref{subsec:Discussion-=000026-limitations}).
 We compute empirical MCR and AR for each variable group, as well as bootstrap CIs for MCR (see Section \ref{subsec:Simulations-of-bootstrap}).

 To compute empirical MCR and AR, we consider a flexible class of linear models in a RKHS to predict the COMPAS score (described in more detail below).
 Given this class, the MCR range (See Eq \ref{eq:pop-min-max}) captures the highest and lowest degree to which any model in the class may rely on each covariate subset.
 We assume that our class contains at least one model that relies on ``inadmissible variables'' to the same extent that COMPAS relies either on ``inadmissible variables'' or on proxies that are unmeasured in our sample (analogous to Condition \ref{cond:pop-mcr-contains-truth}).
 We make the same assumption for ``admissible variables.''
 These assumptions can be interpreted as saying that the reliance values of COMPAS are relatively ``well supported'' by our chosen model class, and allows us to identify bounds on the MR values for COMPAS.
 We also consider the more conventional, but less robust approach of AR (Section \ref{sec:Related-Work}), that is, how much would the accuracy suffer for a model-fitting algorithm trained on COMPAS score if a variable subset was removed?